avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 10. Insert the **SD Card** and re-connect the **USB-C power**
 11. Press and hold the board power button for a couple seconds to turn it on.

-# 7. Download Configuration Script
+# 7. Download Configuration Files
-1. Download the device configuration script [onboard.zip](https://github.com/avnet-iotconnect/meta-iotconnect-docs/blob/main/QuickStart/Renesas/RZBoard-V2L/demo-iotc-ai-camera/scripts/onboard.zip?raw=1)
+1. Download this zipped folder containing the device configuration files: [onboard.zip](https://github.com/avnet-iotconnect/meta-iotconnect-docs/blob/main/QuickStart/Renesas/RZBoard-V2L/demo-iotc-ai-camera/scripts/onboard.zip?raw=1)
 2. Extract the contents to the `C:\Renesas\RZboardV2L\` project folder

 You should now have a new folder called onboard here: `C:\Renesas\RZboardV2L\onboard`